Common Layouts

 Hard disks and SSDs divide their space into tiny logical storage buckets called "sectors".
 A sector is usually 4KiB but could be 512 bytes on older hard drives or 8KiB on some SSDs.
 A sector represents the smallest read or write a disk can do in a single operation.
 ZFS tracks disks' sector size as the "

-To avoid this, ZFS will pad out all writes to RAIDZ vdevs so they're an even multiple of this
+To avoid this, ZFS will pad out all writes to RAIDZ vdevs so they're an even multiple of this \(p+1\) value.
+By "pad out" we mean it just logically includes these extra few sectors in the block to be written but doesn't actually write anything to them.
+The ZFS source code refers to them as "skip" sectors.

 Unlike traditional RAID5 and RAID6 implementations, ZFS supports partial-stripe writes.
 This has a number of important advantages but also presents some implications for space calculation that we'll need to consider.
 Supporting partial stripe writes means that in our 7wZ2 vdev example, we can support a write of 12 total sectors even though 12 is not an even multiple of our stripe width (7).
-12 is evenly divisible by
+12 is evenly divisible by \(p+1\) (3 in this case), so we don't even need any padding.
+We would have a single full stripe of 7 sectors (2 parity sectors plus 5 data sectors) followed by a partial stripe with 2 parity sectors and 3 data sectors.
+This will be important because even though we can support partial stripe writes, every stripe (including those partial stripes) need a full set of p parity sectors.

 The last ZFS concept we need to understand here is the